Topics The "Regular Meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA)" was held.

 Mr. Koen Berden, Executive Director, International Affairs, EFPIA

 She explained the four main points of the EU Pharmaceutical Strategy: (1) Learning from COVID-19 (crisis response system), (2) Ensuring access to medicines and affordability, (3) Sustainable innovation, and (4) Alleviating drug shortages and ensuring strategic independence.
 The four key points were explained.
-Regarding sustainability, the importance of the Green Deal and the Green Economy was emphasized.
+Regarding the perspective of sustainability, the importance of the Green Deal and the Green Economy was emphasized.

 Brexit